 But we also know that effective financial management has to include point of sale too, where pupils interact financially on an individual level with a school’s systems.

-This is where Till comes in.
-Till will enable your school catering system to roll over its unspent FSM allowances and keep every penny that a pupil hasn’t spent in their account.
+Till enables your school catering system to roll over its unspent FSM allowances and keep every penny that a pupil hasn’t spent in their account.

 Free school meals should support pupils who are disadvantaged, and, by extension, support their families too.
-The more they can maximise FSM, the more the school is supporting the fight against food poverty.
+The more schools can maximise FSM, the more they are supporting the fight against food poverty.

 For more details about our Tali and Till software, please contact the Pebble Team today.